Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: Introduction

 At the level of pure stochastic calculus, the most important result, is Theorem \ref{th:prop6}.
-It generalizes to the Hilbert values framework, Proposition 3.10 of \cite{GozziRusso06} which states that given $f:[0,T] \times \R \rightarrow \R$ of class $C^{0,1}$ and $X$ weak Dirichlet process with finite quadratic variation then $Y(t) = f(t, X(t))$ is a real weak Dirichlet process.
-This result is a Fukushima decomposition result in the spirit of Doob-Meyer.
+It generalizes to the Hilbert values framework, Proposition 3.10 of \cite{GozziRusso06} which states that given $f:[0,T] \times \R \rightarrow \R$ of class $C^{0,1}$ and $X$ is a weak Dirichlet process with finite quadratic variation then $Y(t) = f(t, X(t))$ is a real weak Dirichlet process.
+This result is a Fukushima decomposition in the spirit of Dirichlet forms, which is the natural extension of Doob-Meyer decomposition for semimartingales.
 It can also be seen as a substitution-tool of It\^o's formula if $f$ is not smooth.
-Besides Theorem \ref{th:prop6}, an interesting general It\^o's formula in the application to mild solutions of SPDEs is Theorem \ref{th:exlmIto}.
-The stochastic calculus theory developed in Sections \ref{SecStochInt} and \ref{SecTensor}, allows to prove that a mild solution of an SPDE of type \eqref{eq:SPDEIntro} is a ${\chi}$-Dirichlet process and a ${\nu}$-weak-Dirichlet process; this is done in Corollary \ref{cor:X-barchi-Dirichlet}.
-Observe that many notions and results in this work may be written in a Banach framework.
-We decided however to keep the Hilbert formulation in order to simplify the readability.
+Besides Theorem \ref{th:prop6}, an interesting general It\^o's formula in the application to mild solutions of infinite dimensional stochastic differential equations is Theorem \ref{th:exlmIto}.
+The stochastic calculus theory developed in Sections \ref{SecStochInt} and \ref{SecTensor}, makes it possible to prove that a mild solution of an equation of type \eqref{eq:SPDEIntro} is a ${\chi}$-Dirichlet process and a ${\nu}$-weak-Dirichlet process; this is done in Corollary \ref{cor:X-barchi-Dirichlet}.

 As far as stochastic control is concerned, the main issue is the verification result stated in Theorem \ref{th:verification}.
 As we said, the method we used does not belong to any of the described families even if we define the solution of the HJB in line with a strong solution approach.
 Since the solution $v:[0,T] \times H \rightarrow \R$ of the HJB equation is only of class $C^{0,1}$ (with derivative in $C(H, D(A^*))$), we cannot apply a It\^o formula of class $C^{1,2}$.
 The substitute of such a formula is given in Theorem \ref{th:decompo-sol-HJB}, which is based on the uniqueness character of the decomposition of the real weak Dirichlet process $v(t,\X(t))$, where $\X$ is a solution of the state equation $\X$.
 The fact that $v(t,\X(t))$ is weak Dirichlet follows by Theorem \ref{th:prop6} because $\X$ is a $\nu$-weak Dirichlet process for some suitable space $\nu$.
 This is the first work that employs this method in infinite dimensions.
 A similar approach was used to deal with the finite dimensional case in \cite{GozziRusso06Stoch} but of course in the infinite-dimensional case the situation is much more complicated since the state equation is not a semimartingale and so it indeed requires the introduction of the concept of $\nu$-weak Dirichlet process.